 Are There Any Tests That Can Detect THC Impairment?

-As more countries legalize cannabis for recreational use, it becomes crucial to have effective roadside screening programs to catch and prevent driving under the influence of marijuana (DUIC).
+As more countries legalize cannabis for recreational use, it becomes crucial to have effective roadside screening programs to catch and prevent driving under the influence of THC (DUIC).

 We checked various sources for recent studies, looking at how well these tests compared to lab tests that check for cannabinoids in blood or saliva.
 We focused on how good these tests were at detecting alcohol, and finding delta-9-tetrahydrocannabinol (THC), the main active ingredient in cannabis.